binnes/esp8266Workshop/docs/part2/MQTT.md

 For this workshop the following topics will be used:

-- **env/status** : will be used to publish environmental data by the ESP8266
+- **dev01/status** : will be used to publish environmental data by the ESP8266
 - **dev01/display** : will be used to send a command to device dev01 to change the LED colour
 - **dev01/interval** : will be used to send a command to device dev01 to change the reporting interval

-### Step 2 - Enhancing the application to send data to the IoT platform
+### Step 2 - Enhancing the application to send data to the cloudAMQP MQTT Broker

 In the Arduino IDE you need to add the MQTT code, but before adding the MQTT code you need to install the library.
 In the library manager (*Sketch* -> *Include Library* -> *Manage Libraries...*) search for and install the PubSubClient.
 Then add the include to the top of the application, below the existing include files